 So, how do you make sure you have full control of all requirements related to your implementation and change requests?

-Jira DOORS integration with OSLC Connect for Jira
+Jira DOORS Next integration with OSLC Connect for Jira

-For Jira users all DOORS or DOORS Next artifacts are available as logical enhancements within the Jira user interface.
+For Jira users, all DOORS Next artifacts are available as logical enhancements within the Jira user interface.
 Engineers are looking at and working with the original unique assets.
 Your Jira epics and stories can easily be linked to requirements and onwards to implementation.

-With the OSLC-based integration of Jira and DOORS or DOORS Next you will benefit from:
+With the OSLC-based integration of Jira and DOORS Next you will benefit from:

 - Real-time access to requirements at any time within Jira, including real-time visibility of updates, changes, and enhancements.

-- Automatic communication of implementation status and test results of DOORS saves time for Jira users.
+- Automatic communication of implementation status and test results of DOORS Next saves time for Jira users.

 - Accurate data: OSLC ensures the accuracy of data at any point in time (no copies, no different versions)